Paul Mulla: Later life

 In 1927, Mulla began a lifelong correspondence with Jean-Mohammed Abd-el-Jalil, a Moroccan student who was baptized in France and became a Franciscan priest.
 Henri de Lubac described the relationship between Mulla and Abd-el-Jalil as a "quasi-filiation."

 He maintained also from 1924 until his death correspondence with Louis Massignon.
 He was a friend of Giovanni Battista Montini, who participated in a Badaliya prayer group Mulla led in Rome.

 Notable students of Mulla included Ignatius Antony II Hayyek, Eugene Bossilkov, Paul II Cheikho, Ignace Abdo Khalifé, Giuseppe Mojoli, Giulio Basetti-Sani, Yves de Montcheuil, and René Voillaume.

 Death

-Mulla died in Rome on 3 March 1959.
+Mulla died suddenly in Rome on 3 March 1959 at the beginning of a celebration of Mass.
 He is buried in Campo Verano alongside two Papal Zouaves.